 AIMSPRO was awarded an Orphan Drug Designation by the Food & Drugs Administration (FDA) in the United States for the treatment of ALS, with effect from 28th October 2009.
-Following submission of additional supporting data, a further extension was granted recently by the US FDA for 12 months.
+Following submission of additional supporting data on an annual basis further extensions are granted by the US FDA for 12 month periods.

 All clinical trials undertaken, where Daval has been the sponsor, have been granted local Ethics Committee approvals.

 Daval was inspected by the MHRA in December 2009 and has demonstrated to the agency’s satisfaction that the company complies with Good Clinical Practice (GCP).